Re. ACRONYMS

 ✳ Thoughts are always MORE than one word (any sentence).
 “I think it’s time to ask for a raise / How long do you think it’ll take? / I think you’re a pain-in-the–!”…..

 NOTE: Thoughts —-> lead to —-> emotions (Es), but we rarely actually say the Es in conversation.
-“I feel like you don’t like me” does not indicate any emotion.
+“I feel like you don’t like me” does not actually state any emotion, although it’s implied .

-More accurate possibilities would be: “I’m angry / sad / frustrated / lonely / afraid…. when I worry (think/believe) that you might not like me”
+💡 More accurately : “I’m angry / sad / frustrated / lonely / afraid…. because it seems (I think / observe) that you don’t like me”

 And we don’t have to be limited to the word ‘think / thought’.
-Here are others that fall into the M category of PMES, (Mental), which is the same as ‘cognitive’.
+Here are others that fall into the M category of PMES, ( Mental = cognitive)

 • “I assume you know what you’re doing”